edsoncezar16/intrinsic_value/README.md

    over the last 10 years.

 1. Steady-state with a terminal growth rate.
 This is taken to be the historical growth of the Brazilian economy.
-For the date backing up this parameter, see:
+For the data backing up this parameter, see:
    `https://data.worldbank.org/indicator/NY.GDP.MKTP.KD.ZG?locations=BR`

-## TODO

-- Let user define margin of safety in the app and return all companies below the margin of safety (buy recommends by default)
-- Set option to get sell recommends.